 - Represented a natural gas fired generator in settling cost allocation issues on the Eastern Shore pipeline.

-- Advising on the force majeure provisions of the NAESB contract.
+- Advised on the force majeure provisions of the NAESB contract.

 - Routinely advises on Asset Management and Capacity Release Agreements under FERC Order No. 712 and transportation agreements under 311 of the Natural Gas Policy Act.